THE SCAMMER OF SALAMANCA – How a former MCA broker wreaked havoc on an entire industry

 Another lawsuit filed around the same time against Bezrukov and his companies was answered by a different tribal member.
 “I am a member of the Hawk Clan,” he asserts, while going on to voice the same outrage about it being an attack on his ancestor’s land.
 That case is also still ongoing.

 One clue Corporate Restructure left behind in NYSCEF is that at least 25 merchants who filed lawsuits, did so electronically using an @foxmailnow.com email address, a domain created in 2016 that no longer exists.
 Five separate lawsuits also seem to have accidentally included a printout in the documents that revealed an IP address, which a simple online search traced back to Salamanca, NY.
-This seems like too much of a coincidence for merchants who were supposedly representing themselves all across the country.
+The implication is simple, the lawsuits were all being filed from the same place, where Bezrukov was.

 If Bezrukov and his associates were truly out there practicing law without a license, he should be worried.
 Adam Atlas, a licensed attorney in New York, who was not speaking in reference to this particular case, told deBanked in an email that practicing law without a license in the state could result in a Class E felony where the act results in a loss of $1,000 or more.
 “Aggrieved parties could also pursue civil claims against the alleged unlicensed practitioner,” he wrote.
 “I don’t think these rules are there simply to protect the monopoly of lawyers in legal advice; instead they are there to ensure that the public is being served by a duly qualified and licensed professional when the professional holds themselves out as a New York attorney,” he added.
 “As licensed lawyers, we are officers of the court and duty-bound by ethical obligations that the public expects us to uphold.”